Job Descriptions for Executive Committee and Board of Directors

 Secretary is an elected officer of the Chinook PTSA whose main responsibilities include, but not limited to, the following:

-• Keep accurate records of all meetings (Executive Committee, Board of Directors, and Membership) and prepare the minutes for approval at the next meeting.
+- Keep accurate records of all meetings (Executive Committee, Board of Directors, Membership) and prepare minutes for approval at next meeting.

-• Send notices of meetings and conducts correspondence as designated by the Co-Presidents.
+- Send notices of meetings and conduct correspondence as designated by the Co-Presidents.

-• Take attendance to determine if a quorum is present.
+- Take meeting attendance to determine if a quorum is present.

 Treasurer